 Measuring success and continuous improvement

 Develop measures which capture both impact as well as efficiency: cycle time, error rates, cost per transaction and percent of time dealing with analysis versus transaction processing.
 Monitor trends and identify problems early using dashboards.
-Treat automation as incremental: continuously improve rules, retrain models and expand scope as trust and competence are developing.
+Treat automation as incremental: continuously improve rules, retrain models and expand scope as trust and competence develop.

 Looking ahead: augmentation not replacement

 The future of accounting robotization is augmentation.
-Instead of replacing human judgment, advanced automation will extend it—deliving real-time insights and predictive analytics and running scenario simulations—and help inform decisions.
+Instead of replacing human judgment, advanced automation will extend it—delivering real-time insights and predictive analytics and running scenario simulations—and help inform decisions.
 Simple bots are appealing not just because they’re cheap and easy to build, but also because Decision Intelligence will be used more and more to make intelligent routing or adaptive behavior based on context.
 As artificial intelligence and machine learning develop, we will see more complex forecasting, anomaly prediction and natural language interfaces that allow finance teams to ask questions of systems in a conversational manner.

 For writers describing this evolution, the emphasis should be on story, and how it was used.
 Illustrate the story of change with specific examples: "This is how the reconciliations process went from days to hours," for instance, or "Here's how automated coding cut out invoice disputes."
 Strike a balance between technical explanation and practical guidance: what leaders should focus on, what skills teams require, how to mitigate risk.
 Make sure, more than anything else, to stress that accounting automation is not an end but a path—and one which can ultimately liberate finance professionals to devote more time to the work that creates business value.